At the ending of Shakespeare’s “Hamlet”, just before drinking the poison, the prince speaks his last words and final plea to his friend:

 W. Skakespeare; Hamlet, Act V, Scene II

 These words by Hamlet have lighted my path after Ariel’s passing –at least with respect to her and her memory–.
 She was a princess as well; I was her best friend most of her life, aside of being her older brother all of it… As she was poorly known in her essence, seldom accepted and very often misunderstood, I’ve drawn my breath in pain to tell portions of her story; of her reason and reasons for being so mindfuckingly lovely -or lovingly mindfucking- and unspeakably weird… as any princess has to be. – (I didn’t know the word “mindfucking“, but she was called so just a week before dying, and I will never forget it; neither the fact nor the word itself.)

 Having lost her; being away from her; this labour of “recall, show and tell” still occupies my mind and my hours.
 And “the rest is silence” -as it was also famously written in the same scene of Hamlet’s death.

 She overcame quite well this reproach.
 Hence, I did too; wishfully thinking it was a product of anxiety and concern.
-But now I realize it could have beeen more deeply heartfelt, since he who scolded her has needed to move away and forget her, to do not “absent from felicity”… (or loneliness, or unfairness, or whatever the feelings this person needs to preserve.)
+But now I realize it could have been more deeply heartfelt, since he who scolded her has needed to move away and forget, to do not “absent from felicity”… (or loneliness, or whatever the feelings he needs to preserve.)